-C. Comprehensive Plan consistency.

-1. FLUE Policy 1.1.3: Accommodating Growth - "The County shall designate on the Future Land Use Map sufficient area in each land use designation to distribute development to appropriate locations throughout the county.
+- C. Comprehensive Plan consistency. - 1.
+FLUE Policy 1.1.3: Accommodating Growth "The County shall designate on the Future Land Use Map sufficient area in each land use designation to distribute development to appropriate locations throughout the county.
 Changes to the Future Land Use Map shall be considered in order to accommodate the existing and projected population and its need for services, employment opportunities, and recreation and open space while providing for the continuation of agriculture activities and protection of the environment and natural resources."

 Analysis: The PUD proposes implementing the site's requested Medium Residential (MR) land use designation.
 The project proposes development consistent with that land use designation's range of density, complying with the minimum density and not exceeding the maximum density, and enabling a detached single-family residential development option featuring reduced lots sizes.
-As the site's concurrent Large-Scale Comprehensive Plan Amendment 25-L04 is not recommended for approval, staff concludes the proposed rezoning is not consistent with FLUE Policy 1.1.3.
+Staff concludes the proposed rezoning is consistent with FLUE Policy 1.1.3.